 To reduce the amount of food waste in my refrigerator, I keep a running list on my fridge door.
 I use a pad of paper with a magnet on the back, place it on my refrigerator, and list foods that needs to be used up, such as leftovers and "odd" items (foods I seldom buy), along with which drawer has what fruits that need to be eaten.
 Without a list, I had too much food thrown away because it got pushed to the back of my fridge and had gone bad or simply just forgotten about.

 Keeping a list is a reminder to all my family members of what can/needs to be eaten and sometimes the location in the fridge of where the food can be found.
 Keeping a running list has worked well in reducing food waste in my house.

 By LisaE from WI

 My husband and I are trying to eat less, but do not want to feel deprived.
 When I cook chicken or turkey breasts, I use a long knife and slice horizonally through the meat to make three thin slices of each breast.
-We are eating less meat, but it feels like two, or even, three pieces of meat.
-It is actually only one breast.

 Put a list of the item that need to be used soonest in your favorite internet search engine, followed by the word recipe.
 You will find a recipe for your items or an inspiration to create one.